isomerpages/moe-yishunpri/_mk-at-yps/The MK Experience.md

 **<u>Holistic development through an Integrated approach to learning</u>**
 <br>The HI-Light Programme supports the holistic development of children through an integrated approach to learning.
 It ignites the joy of learning in children.
 As children learn holistically from their experiences and do not compartmentalise what they learn, the learning experiences in the HI-Light Programme are planned as a whole to help children make sense of the world around them.

-Click [here](https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum/hi-light) to know more about Hi-light programme!
+Click <a href="https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum/hi-light" target="_blank">here</a> to know more about Hi-light programme!

 ![](/images/MK%20YPS/The%20MK%20Experience/MK_Experience_01.jpg)